 The Association is exposed to credit risk from a counterparty failing to comply with its obligations under a contract of reinsurance.

-The excess of loss reinsurance programme is placed through BMS Group Ltd, a Lloyd's broker.
-The Association has set selection criteria whereby each reinsurer is required to hold a credit rating of at least "A-" at the time the contract is made.
-The reinsurance is placed with Lloyd's and other market underwriters (A rated).
-This is monitored by the Board.
+The excess of loss reinsurance programme is placed through a Lloyd's broker.
+The Association has set selection criteria whereby each reinsurer is required to hold a credit rating of at least 'A-' at the time the contract is made; a substantial part of the reinsurance programme is placed with Lloyd's underwriters ('A' rated).
+Reinsurer credit risk is monitored by the Board.